Alfresco/docs-alfresco/insight-engine/latest/upgrade/migrating.md

 title: Migrating Search Services and Search and Insight Engine
 ---

-Use the following to either:

-* Migrate from Alfresco Content Services 6.2 with Search Services to Alfresco Content Services 6.2 with  Search and Insight Engine.
-* Upgrade and migrate from Alfresco Content Services 5.x with Search Services to Alfresco Content Services 6.2 with Search and Insight Engine.
-* Migrate to Search Services from Insight Engine.
+Use this information to migrate from Search Services to Search and Insight Engine using the distribution zip or docker compose, including how to migrate Search and Insight Engine to Search Services.

-> **Note:** Most migrations can be completed using either Docker Compose or the distribution zip.
-You can't upgrade Alfresco Content Services 5.x using Docker Compose.
+> **Note:** You can only migrate to Search Services using the distribution zip.

 ## Migrating with zip